lukereding/book_notes/notes_on_inmates.md

   - edge case: the _product_ won't fail or success based on handling edge-case scenarios.
 Pay no mind.
 - _inflecting the interface_- easy to use without sacrificing functionality
 - Programmers design for experts, marketers design for beginners: the most important group is the 'perpetual intermediates' who are in between these extremes
 - Often useful when brainstorming to "pretend the computer is magic" and can do whatever we want it to do.
-Helps focus things and ensures wee don't get distracted by thee tech and instead focus on the user.
+Helps focus things and ensures we don't get distracted by thee tech and instead focus on the user.
 - Example of the tiny scanner